Your consent is required

 For your peace of mind, I’d like to offer a word of advice.
 It’s common to miss the budgetary goal posts from time to time.
 You can do your best to foresee certain circumstances, but the unpredictable is bound to happen at one point or another.

 Maybe you needed to hire extra drivers at the last minute for an unusually busy holiday season.
 Or perhaps you had to replace a badly damaged vehicle.
 Adjust what you can to cover some of the loss in the shorter term, keeping any learnings in mind for the next budgeting cycle.
-At that time, you might consider building in a certain percentage towards emergency spends that you can’t really plan for.
+You might consider building in a certain percentage towards emergency spending you can’t plan for.

 2. Reflect on last year’s spending